-The City of Johnstown will fund the following projects with FY 2022 CDBG and HOME funds:
+The City of Johnstown will fund the following projects with FY 2023 CDBG and HOME funds:

-- Public Service The City will continue to fund this program to assist homeless individuals.
-(60 households) - CHDO Set-Aside The City will continue to fund CHDO Organizations to rehabilitate a single family house for re-sale in the City.
-In 2022, the City anticipates rehabilitating one (1) low income unit. - Owner Occupied Housing Rehabilitation Program The City will continue to fund this program that provides HOME funds to rehabilitate owner-occupied housing for low-income families.
-(10 households)
+- Public Service Catholic Charities Martha & Mary House Emergency Shelter The City will continue to fund this program to assist homeless individuals.
+(60 households) - Sewer Lateral Line Replacement Program Funds will be used for residential sewer lateral line replacement for low income households.
+The City will match half of the costs up to \$1,000.
+(25 households) - CHDO Set-Aside The City will continue to fund CHDO Organizations to rehabilitate a single family house for re-sale in the City.
+In 2023, the City anticipates rehabilitating one (1) low income unit.
+(1 household) - Owner Occupied Housing Rehabilitation Program The City will continue to fund this program that provides CDBG and HOME funds to rehabilitate owner-occupied housing for low-income families.
+(13 households)